sybrenstuvel/python-rsa/README.md

 - `rsa.bigfile`
 - `rsa.varblock`

-Those modules are marked as deprecated in version 3.4.
+Those modules were marked as deprecated in version 3.4.

-Furthermore, in 4.0 the I/O functions will be streamlined to always work with bytes on all supported versions of Python.
+Furthermore, in 4.0 the I/O functions is streamlined to always work with bytes on all supported versions of Python.

-Version 4.0 will drop support for Python 2.6 and 3.3.
+Version 4.0 drops support for Python 2.6 and 3.3.